 The following are ‘rules of thumb’ and by no means will I turn you away for changing things up.
 If you have a specific goal in mind, let me know and we’ll make it happen.

 A studio session can last 3 hours, there is plenty of time to change outfits and try new looks.
 Come prepared with several outfits or items to mix and match.
 Let your imagination go wild, adventurous souls have used scarfs and sheets creatively.
 A photoshoot is as much an opportunity for you to be creative as it is for me.

 You will have a dressing room and a bathroom with good lighting and large mirror to touch-up your hair and makeup.
 Feel free to invite a HMU artist, or I can refer one.

-In studio I will often shoot against a black background, thus anything you wear should stand out.
-The colors don’t need to be bright reds, yellows, or whites, but avoid navy blue, dark grey, and the like.
+In studio I will often shoot against a black or white background, thus anything you wear should stand out.

 Ladies, if you want a portfolio ‘Head and Shoulder’ shot, avoid covering your shoulders and, if possible, wear a black low-cut sleeveless blouse